 We will contact applicants directly if we are interested in moving forward or if an application requires additional information.

 The VSB has been given approval from the Human Rights Tribunal for a Special Program under s.
 42(3) of the Human Rights Code.
 Under this special program, the VSB seeks to preferentially hire Aboriginal persons to a variety of teaching positions.
-Therefore, each applicant may wish to provide, on a voluntary basis, information whether she or he self-identifies as an Aboriginal person.
+Therefore, each applicant may wish to provide, on a voluntary basis, information whether they self-identify as an Aboriginal person.